keboola/developers-docs/extend/docker/tutorial/automated-build.md

 create a new account and register your vendor.

-The [Get credentials to ECR repository API call](http://docs.kebooladeveloperportal.apiary.io/#reference/0/apps/get-credentials-to-ecr-repository) will create a repository and temporary credentials to log into AWS ECR registry and to upload your Docker image.
+The [Get credentials to ECR repository API call](http://docs.kebooladeveloperportal.apiary.io/#reference/0/apps/get-credentials-to-ecr-repository) will create a repository and temporary credentials for logging into the AWS ECR registry and uploading your Docker image.

-If you want to integrate this process in a CI tool like Travis or CircleCI, do not use your Keboola Developer Portal credentials to log in.
-For this case the [Generate credentials for a service account API call](http://docs.kebooladeveloperportal.apiary.io/#reference/0/vendors/generate-credentials-for-service-account) will create a service user whose credentials are safe to share with Travis or the CI tool of your choice.
+If you want to integrate this process into a CI tool like Travis or CircleCI, do not use your Keboola Developer Portal credentials to log in.
+For this case, the [Generate credentials for a service account API call](http://docs.kebooladeveloperportal.apiary.io/#reference/0/vendors/generate-credentials-for-service-account) will create a service user whose credentials are safe to share with Travis or the CI tool of your choice.

 ### Sample Integration with Travis CI
-Generate the service username and password using [Generate credentials for service account API call](http://docs.kebooladeveloperportal.apiary.io/#reference/0/vendors/generate-credentials-for-service-account) and save these to environment variables:
+Generate the service username and password using the [Generate credentials for service account API call](http://docs.kebooladeveloperportal.apiary.io/#reference/0/vendors/generate-credentials-for-service-account) and save these to environment variables:

  - `KBC_DEVELOPERPORTAL_USERNAME` with the login